-These are classic signs of controlling behavior.
-If you give in to this, thinking of it as a sign of how much they want you, it will only get worse, until one day you find you have no freedom left.
+These are classic signs of controlling behaviour.
+If you give in to their control, writing it off as a sign of how much they want and need you, it will only get worse, until one day you find you have no freedom left.

-If you find your partner exhibiting such behavior, either put them in their place and make it clear that you will not be controlled, or leave before it gets worse.
+If you find your partner exhibiting such behaviour, either set clear boundaries early on and make it clear that you will not be controlled or leave before it gets worse.

 Do they put you down and make you feel bad?

-This is another attempt to try to control someone and is akin to emotional abuse.
+This is another attempt to try to control someone and is the definition of psychological, emotional or mental abuse.
 By destroying your self-confidence and self-esteem, your partner is trying to ensure that you will lack the confidence to leave them.

 Are they attempting to isolate you from others?

-Indian families condone and enable such behavior by calling their daughters “paraya dhan” (someone else’s wealth).
+Indian families condone and enable such behaviour by calling their daughters “paraya dhan” (someone else’s wealth).
 Once a girl is married, they literally wash their hands off her and her problems.